-This bracelet is being made by the care partners who participate in our Early Engagement Support Group and their grandchildren.
+This bracelet is made by the care partners who participate in our Early Engagement Support Group and their grandchildren.
 The sterling silver "Hope" charm signifies our hope that a cure will be found soon.
-Proceeds from the sale of the bracelets will be used to fund the Early Engagement programs for our families and the person diagnosed with Alzheimer's Dementia Disease.
+Proceeds from donations for the bracelets will be used to fund the Early Engagement programs for our families and the person diagnosed with Alzheimer's Dementia Disease.
 Bracelet is made with purple and white cats eye beads with sterling silver spacers and sterling silver "Hope" charm.
 Comes in sizes S to XL.
-Cost is $20.
-To order, please call our office at 804-967-2580 or e-mail firstname.lastname@example.org.
-Thank you in advance for your purchase as we continue to provide support and encouragement for the families and those diagnosed.
+A donation of $20 is suggested.
+To order, please call our office at 804-967-2580 or e-mail email@example.com.
+Thank you in advance for your donation as we continue to provide support and encouragement for the families and those diagnosed.

 This beautiful Alzheimer's Association logo rhinestone pin is now available from the Greater Richmond Chapter.
-The silver-tone pin measures 1" x 3/4" with a single butterfly clutch back and is available for $10.
-Proceeds from sales go to supporting programs and services provided by the Greater Richmond Chapter.
-To order, please call 804-967-2580 or e-mail email@example.com.
+The silver-tone pin measures 1" x 3/4" with a single butterfly clutch back and is available with a suggested donation of $10.
+Proceeds from donations go to supporting programs and services provided by the Greater Richmond Chapter.
+To order, please call 804-967-2580 or e-mail firstname.lastname@example.org.